-The MODIS Airborne Simulator (MAS) and the MODIS/ASTER simulator (MASTER)

-are available for flight on the NASA ER-2 and potentially other aircraft in FY 2008, where the calibration and data processing (level-1b and geolocation) are supported by the Airborne Science & Technology Laboratory at NASA Ames Research Center.
-Higher level products are possible in some instances but these are supported separately by the MAS PI (Dr. Michael King) and should not be assumed in any flight request.
+The MODIS/ASTER simulator (MASTER) is available for flight on the NASA ER-2 and potentially other aircraft in FY 2009.
+Due to refurbishing plans, the MODIS Airborne Simulator (MAS) is not expected to be available until mid-year 2009.
+The calibration and data processing (Level-1b and geolocation) are supported by the Airborne Science & Technology Laboratory at NASA Ames Research Center.
+Higher level products are possible in some instances but these are supported separately by the MAS science POC (Dr. Steven Platnick) or other research teams and should not be assumed in any flight request.